 Studs Terkel For place or persuasion.
 I think--yet, we can--we still come to the question of the taboo.
-I remember we were talking earlier, before we went on the air, I saw that movie, a Warner Brothers film about 25 years ago, it was so good.
+I remember we were talking earlier, before we went on the air, I saw that movie, a Warner Brothers film about 25 years ago,

 Theodor Rosebury Yes.